Ariodante: Act 3

 Polinesso and Lurcanio fight, Lurcanio mortally wounds Polinesso who is carried away by Odoardo.
 A new champion appears with his visor down.
 He reveals himself as Ariodante, to the astonishment of all, and declares Ginevra innocent.
 Dalinda admits her part in the plot.
 Odoardo returns with the news that Polinesso, as he died, also admitted his guilt.
 The King pardons Dalinda and goes to find his daughter.
 Ariodante jubilantly hails a new bright day dawning after nights of darkness (Aria: Dopo notte).
+Lurcanio again offers his love to Dalinda, and she indicates that she is now inclined to accept it (Duet: Dite spera, e son contento).